MuhammedBuyukkinaci/My-Helper-Functions/README.md

 89) Using `""" Class or function explanation """` should be used after defining a class or a method as docstring.

 90) Pydantic is an extension to dataclasses module of Python.
 Pydantic is similar to dataclasses.
 Pydantic incorporates validation mechanism for data on top of dataclasses.
 If you don't need data validation, dataclasses is just fine.
 Pydantic can generate json schema automatically from the base model defined.
+Pydantic supports Pathlib but dataclass doesn't support.

 ```pydantic_example.py